bowen-liu/TerminalChat/readme.md

 The command also optionally allow the caller to specifiy a number of other users (as _invited_user_n_) to be invited automatically to the group after creation, all as group admins.

+### !grouplist
+Syntax: ```!grouplist```

+The !grouplist command allows the client to obtain a list of all publicly joinable groups currently on the server.
+This list will not include invite-only groups (even if you've joined them).

+If an server administrator call this command, this command will include ALL groups (including the invite-only ones).
+Additionally, the command will also include the number of users in each group, as well as the flags set in each group.

 ### !userlist
 Syntax: ```@@<group_name> !userlist```

-The userlist command allows the client to obtain a list of all users current joined the group group_name.
+The !userlist command allows the client to obtain a list of all users current joined the group group_name.
 The calling client itself must have already joined the specified group_name in order to obtain the userlist.
 If a target group was not specified, a list of all users connected to the server is returned instead.

 #### !join, !leave
 Syntax: ``` !join <group_name> ```